 If your immune system kicks into high gear to fight infection, your snot may turn green and become especially thick.
 The color comes from dead white blood cells and other waste products.

 But green snot isn’t always a reason to run to your doctor.
 In fact, some sinus infections may be viral, not bacterial.
+The presence of foreign bodies in the nasal passages may also cause yellow or green snot.
+In these instances, removing the offending item will resolve symptoms.

 To prevent nosebleeds, consider:

-- applying Vaseline or another ointment to the nasal passages three times a day
+- applying Vaseline or another ointment to the nasal passages

 - trimming fingernails to deter nose-picking